Reviews You Can Rely On

 The Best Projectors for 2024

-Looking for the best projector for your home, school, or office?
-Look no further!
-Our team has meticulously tested over 70 models since we started reviewing projectors in 2019.
-We are at it again this year, pitting 11 of the most compelling models against one another in a series of expertly developed metrics designed to find the best performance and value on the market.
+Our team tested 11 of the most compelling projectors against one another in a series of expertly developed metrics designed to find the best performance and value on the market.
 Whether planning a cozy movie night or a professional presentation, we've rigorously evaluated each projector's performance in various settings to help you find the one that suits you best.
-Our comprehensive testing has solved your lingering questions about contrast ratio and required brightness.
-Ultimately, we know it's hard to see how projectors stack up to one another, so we've done the hard work and compared our lineup side-by-side to get an accurate visual of the results.

-If you're looking for something better for transportation and outdoor events, we have tested the best portable projectors on the market.
-If you need amplified sound to accompany your projector, we have tested the best bluetooth speakers and top wireless speakers to pair with it.
-Or, take a look at our favorite soundbars and the best universal remotes to round out your home theater setup.
+If you're looking for something better for transportation and outdoor events, we have tested portable projectors.
+If you need amplified sound to accompany your projector, we have tested the top wireless speakers to pair with it.
+Or, take a look at our favorite soundbars and universal remotes to round out your home theater setup.

-Editor's Note: We updated our projector review on May 29, 2024, removing a discontinued model from our lineup.
+Editor's Note: We updated our projector review on December 10, 2024, to include additional recommendations on our award-winning products.

 Top 11 Projectors - Test Results